5 Key points:

 This is reserved for those who fail medication and botox bladder injection.
 It requires a special device and is an expensive procedure.
 It consists of a neurostimulation device system that sends mild electrical pulses to the sacral nerve at regular intervals to modulate it.
 As it may not work for all patients, a trial electrode is first implanted into the sacrum [Fig 3].
 This wired electrode is tested with an external meter over a period of 3 to 5 days as the patient records voiding patterns that occur with stimulation.
 The record is compared to recorded voiding patterns without stimulation.
 The comparison demonstrates whether the device will effectively reduce symptoms.
 If the test is successful, the neurostimulator device is then implanted under the skin at the level of the upper buttock.
 The most common complications are infection and breakage of the device / wire.

-If all else fails, surgery can be done to enlarge the bladder by splitting it and patching a segment of small intestine onto it [Fig 4].
-This is a major undertaking and irreversible, hence, patients must be aware of possible complications like mucus blockage of the bladder, incomplete bladder emptying, nighttime incontinence and infection.
+If all else fails, surgery to enlarge the bladder will work.
+It involves splitting the bladder and patching a segment of small intestine onto it [Fig 4].
+This is a major undertaking and irreversible, hence, patients must be aware of possible complications like mucus blockage of the bladder, incomplete bladder emptying, night-time incontinence and UTIs.